ReDI-School/intro-java/lesson2/exercise2.md

 ---
-title: "Exercise 2: Boolean Type"
+title: "Exercise 2: Numbers & Compatibility"
 nav_order: 2
 parent: 2 - Data Types
 ---

-# Exercise 2: Boolean Type
+# Exercise 2: Numbers & Compatibility
 Please do this exercise in a group with other students.

 Go through the questions and discuss the answers within your group.